-The government has recently launched a brand new website to support parents.
-The website has being developed with ParentZone and CEOP, the police command responsible for child exploitation and online protection.
+The government recently launched a website to support parents.
+The website has been developed with ParentZone and CEOP, the police command responsible for child exploitation and online protection.
 Parent Info is a collection of articles, tips, expert advice and resources designed to help parents keep up with what their children are doing on-line.
 For example, the site currently includes information about staying safe on minecraft, mental health, and building online resilience.

 You can find further information here: https://parentzone.org.uk/parent-info